 Clever offers customers the most value when compared to other top agent matching services.

-The company pre-negotiates a flat rate with listing agents, so you pay the agent just $3,000 or 1% to list your home instead of the traditional 2.5–3%.
+The company pre-negotiates a flat rate with listing agents, so you pay the agent just 1.5% to list your home instead of the typical 2.5–3%.

 Clever also matches you with multiple agents, giving you the chance to interview several agents and select the one you like best.